Compare Campervan Rentals in Alice Springs

 Ross River Resort, East MacDonnell Ranges

-For an authentic, characterful homestead experience, it’s hard to go past Ross River Resort.
+For an authentic, characterful homestead experience, it's hard to beat Ross River Resort.
 The eccentric owners worked tirelessly to restore this historic spot and have adorned its interiors with quirky ornaments from the outback and beyond.
-It’d be a crime to overnight without popping into the pub for a frothy brew.
+It'd be a crime to overnight without stopping by the pub for a frothy brew.

 Price: from $32 per site per night

-Amenities: toilets, showers, powered sites, bins, fire pits, bbq, laundry, dump point, fuel
+Amenities: restrooms, showers, powered sites, trash cans, fire pits, bbq, laundry, dump station, fuel

 Standley Chasm Campground, West MacDonnell Ranges